altocodenl/tagaway/readme.md

    - Manage.
    - Remaining auth pages.

-- Pictures
+- Pics
    - Show all pictures.
    - Sort by newest, oldest & upload date.
    - Select/unselect picture by clicking on it.
    - Multiple selection with shift.
+   - When selecting pictures, see selection bar.

-   - Hover on picture and see details.
+   - Hover on picture and see date.
    - Show untagged pictures.
    - See list of tags.
    - Query by tag or tags.
    - Show pictures according to the selected tags.
+   - If there are selected pictures, toggle between browse mode & organize mode.
    - If query changes but selected pictures are still there, maintain their selection.
-   - If there are selected pictures, toggle between browse mode & organize mode.
-   - See number of tags & date below each picture on hover.

    - Autocomplete tags when searching.
-   - Select/unselect tags for searching.
    - Tag/untag.
    - Rotate pictures: multiple queries at the same time?
    - Delete pictures.